huiscliu/CodeTest/README.md

 # CodeCrack

-Collection of tiny programs for training purpose
+Collection of small programs for training purpose